AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 - Discuss with other users regarding a geocache

 ## Google Maps integration
-What makes this project unique is that there is extensive interaction with the Google Maps API to render the maps and get inputs from the user.
+What makes this project unique is that there are extensive interactions with the Google Maps API to render the maps and get inputs from the user.
-There are 3 webpages that interacts with the Google Maps API.
+There are 3 webpages that interact with the Google Maps API.
 Their features are detailed below.
 - `submit_geocache.html`: This page renders an interactable map using the Google Maps JavaScript API.
 To submit a geocache, a user needs to either manually supply the latitude and longitude coordinates or click on the map.
 This will autopopulate the input fields with the coordinates.

 <figure>